-Our farm has been in the family since 1852.
-This farm used to be the entire town of Dresden, Illinois, platted in 1836.
-Grandma's house (located right on the pumpkin farm) was formerly known as Rutherford's Tavern and served as a stop on the stagecoach line.
+Fall is our favorite time of year, and we are so excited to share our farm with you!
+We have many traditions in the Dollinger Family, and we hope you will be a part of our fall tradition each year.
+The farm has been in the Dollinger Family since 1852.
+It used to be the entire town of Dresden, Illinois, platted in 1836.
+Grandma's house (located next to the Bee Barn) was formerly known as Rutherford's Tavern and served as a stop on the stagecoach line.

 Open Daily • 10:00 a.m. - 6:30 p.m.